felix-seifert/Distributed-AI---GAMA-Assignments/Project/README.md

 <img src="https://user-images.githubusercontent.com/36768662/102253489-aa55c200-3f07-11eb-8fc5-7bfc1a3b112d.png">

 This graph represents the Trash currently held by each DustBot through time.
-As their maximum capacity is 5 in this simulation, they can't hold more Trash, as shown in the graph.
+As their maximum capacity is 5 in this simulation, they can`t hold more Trash, as shown in the graph.
-The DustBot0 (Red line) wasn't active for the first 1500 cycles, but as soon as the second Pub is discovered, he starts to clean it from the Trash (as noticeable in the first figure).
+The DustBot0 (Red line) wasn`t active for the first 1500 cycles, but as soon as the second Pub is discovered, he starts to clean it from the Trash (as noticeable in the first figure).

 As regards how each DustBot performed:

 <img src="https://user-images.githubusercontent.com/36768662/102253484-a9249500-3f07-11eb-8fd7-84778188e0b1.png">

-With the same color are represented the total Trash collected by one DustBot and its individual Communication Index ('personalCommunicationIndex').
+With the same color are represented the total Trash collected by one DustBot and its individual Communication Index (`personalCommunicationIndex`).
 To be more precise, the 3 higher lines represents the total Trash collected by the DustBots, while the lower ones the corresponding Communication Index.
 The personal Communication Index are shown divided by 10, as their value explodes through time.

 Here (DustBot2 PCI, Grey line), in comparison with the previous graph (DustBot2 Trash currently held, Green line), confirm that the first Trash collection for DustBot2 happened around the 1000th cycle.
-This happened because it wasn't able to communicate with the other DustBots, as it's shown in its low PCI ('personalCommunicationIndex').
+This happened because it wasn't able to communicate with the other DustBots, as it's shown in its low PCI (`personalCommunicationIndex`).

 ## Reinforcement Learning